-As your lawyer, Michael can help you acquire a child custody modification based on changing circumstances.
-He can also represent you in an enforcement action if the other side fails in its duty to comply with the requirements of your custody arrangement.
+As your lawyer, Michael can help you acquire a child parenting time modification based on changing circumstances.
+He can also represent you in an enforcement action if the other side fails in its duty to comply with the requirements of your parenting time arrangement.

 What Michael can do for you

 Michael urges his clients to settle their differences through negotiation when possible.
 Negotiating usually costs less, takes less time and is less emotionally draining than a court battle over assets or children.
 As your attorney, Michael will negotiate effectively for your interests.
 However, if circumstances prevent negotiations, he will aggressively pursue a court strategy designed to get you what you want on your own terms.
 Michael's goal for every client is to help him or her get to a better place, both financially and personally.

 To schedule a free telephone consultation with Michael D. Miller, call 520-327-3801 or email him at [email protected]

 Michael has helped many individuals get the answers they need to important family questions about child custody, parenting time, visitation disputes, legal decision making authority, child support, modification of child support and termination of child support.